scanner-inc/gcp-to-scanner-collect/README.md

 Each pipeline module instance supports:

 **Required:**
-- `name`: Name for this pipeline (used to prefix all resource names for easy identification, e.g., 'audit-logs', 'k8s-logs')
+- `name`: Name for this pipeline (used to prefix all resource names for easy identification, e.g., 'audit-logs', 'k8s-logs', 'cloudrun-logs')
   - Must start with a letter, contain only lowercase letters, numbers, and hyphens
   - 1-18 characters long
   - This name will be used to prefix all per-pipeline GCP and AWS resources